clintonboys/clintonboys.com/content/projects/psephulator/index.md

 ## Example - 2024 UK Election under AV

 As an example of where I would like to take Psephulator, I have written enough of the code to be able to reproduce my [experiment]({{< ref "projects/uk-av" >}}) from the 2019 UK election on this year's election.
 First, we start the tool by typing `psephulator` into the console.
 We're greeted at the moment with a single option because I've only loaded one election result into the tool, but in the future you can imagine a sophisticated search system allowing you to choose election results from any country (or even national subdivision like US state) from any year.
+I haven't yet integrated the tool with the elections database, since when I worked on this the 2024 UK results were not yet published there, so instead I wrote a simple script to scrape them from the [Wikipedia page](https://en.wikipedia.org/wiki/Results_of_the_2024_United_Kingdom_general_election).

 ![alt](scrnsht1.png)